Active Classification of Moving Targets with Learned Control Policies: Implementation Details

 \subsection{Training Algorithm}

-The hyperparameters of the PPO algorithm used for training are shown in Table \ref{table:hyperparam}.
-The learning algorithm and the training of our policy are implemented , using the RLlib framework~\cite{liang2018rllib}.
-State space exploration is enhanced ~\cite{domainRandomization} to make the learned policy more robust at test time, by randomizing the drone's initial poses, and the targets' initial poses, velocities and beliefs over their classes.
+\rebuttalsub{The hyperparameters of the PPO algorithm used for training are shown in Table \ref{table:hyperparam}\newcont{.
+We refer the reader to~\cite{schulmanPPO,Engstrom2020Implementation,andrychowicz2021what} for a detailed analysis on the effect of these hyperparameters on the training algorithm and how to tune them.} The learning algorithm and the training of our policy are implemented , using the RLlib framework~\cite{liang2018rllib}. } { The learning algorithm and the training of our policy are implemented using the RLlib framework~\cite{liang2018rllib}.
+Table~\ref{table:hyperparam} shows the hyperparameters tuned for training the PPO algorithm.
+We tuned these hyperparameters because they regulate the speed and quality of training and are more problem-specific.
+Other hyperparameters follow the default values provided by the framework.
+We refer the reader to~\cite{schulmanPPO,Engstrom2020Implementation,andrychowicz2021what} for a detailed analysis on the effect of these hyperparameters on the training algorithm and how to tune them. } State space exploration is enhanced ~\cite{domainRandomization} to make the learned policy more robust at test time, by randomizing the drone's initial poses, and the targets' initial poses, velocities and beliefs over their classes.
 Some of the targets are randomly selected and enforced to remain static.

 We follow a two-phase training schedule.
 First, we train the policy for the general case in scenarios, chosen randomly, containing between 1 and 12 targets.
 Then we fine tune the resulting policy by training it in scenarios containing only 1 to 6 targets.
 While counter-intuitive, this choice of schedule is motivated by how the task of active classification changes depending on the number of targets present in the environment.
 There are two motion planning tasks that need to be solved to perform active classification: simultaneous observations of multiple targets and, if that is not possible, then focus on single target high-quality viewpoints.
 We {find} that only learning both tasks simultaneously in environments with 1-12 targets results in a policy prioritizing simultaneous observations of multiple targets.
 Such policy scales up well but at the expense of poor choice of viewpoints when the number of targets is small.
 This is why a second training phase to fine-tune the policy to environments requiring single-target viewpoints is used.